-The General Partner will be entitled to an additional distribution of Partnership property on the Performance Bonus Allocation Date (the "Performance Bonus Allocation") in an amount equal to 20% of the amount by which the Net Asset Value per Unit on the Performance Bonus Allocation Date (excluding the effect of distributions, if any) (i) of any Class A Unit exceeds \$26.50 or (ii) of any Class F Unit exceeds \$27.48, in each case multiplied by the number of Units of such class outstanding at the Performance Bonus Allocation Date.
-The Performance Bonus Allocation will be calculated on the Performance Bonus Allocation Date and paid as soon as practicable thereafter.
-The Performance Bonus Allocation will be paid in cash before the transfer of the assets of the Partnership to the Designated Mutual Fund pursuant to the Mutual Fund Rollover Transaction or if the assets of the Partnership are not transferred to the Designated Mutual Fund, before the dissolution of the Partnership.
+Performance BonusThe General Partner will be entitled to an additional distribution of Partnership property on the Performance Bonus Allocation Date (the "Performance Bonus Allocation") in an amount equal to 20% of the amount by which the Net Asset Value per Unit on the Performance Bonus Allocation Date (excluding the effect of distributions, if any) (i) of any Class A Unit exceeds \$26.50 or (ii) of any Class F Unit exceeds \$27.48, in each case multiplied by the number of Units of such class outstanding at the Performance Bonus Allocation Date and paid as soon as practicable thereafter.
+The Performance Bonus Allocation will be paid in cash before the transfer of the assets of the Partnership to the Designated Mutual Fund Rollover Transaction or if the assets of the Partnership.
 See "Fees and Expenses - Performance Bonus Allocation".

-Sub-Advisor Fee:

-The Manager is responsible for paying the Sub-Advisor out of the amount received by the Manager.
+Sub-Advisor Fee: The Manager is responsible for paying the Sub-Advisor out of the amount received by the Manager.
 The Sub-Advisor is entitled to receive a monthly advisory fee out of the Management Fee from the Manager (the "Advisory Fee").
 The Sub-Advisor is also entitled to receive a portion of the Performance Bonus Allocation, if any, that the General Partner receives from the Partnership (the "Advisor Performance Allocation").
 No amount is payable by the Partnership to the Sub-Advisor.
 See "Fees and Expenses - Fees of the Sub-Advisor", "Organization and Management Details of the Partnership - Sub-Advisor to the Partnership".